Why Recurrent Yeast Infections Require a Different Approach

 - eating junk

-Then your immune system will be weakened and potentially incapable of fending off yeast.
+Then your immune system will be weakened and potentially unable to fend off yeast.

-Use of vaginal hygiene products, such as douches and bubble bath that alter the vaginal pH6.
+Use of vaginal hygiene products, such as douches and bubble baths, that alter the vaginal pH6.

-The normal vaginal pH in menstruating women is about 4.0, rising to 4.5 at menstruation.
-Good bacteria like Lactobacillus acidophilus produce an acidic environment.
-When the pH is shifted even slightly higher than 4.5, Candida converts from a mild yeast form into a stronger, infection-causing form.10
+The normal vaginal pH in menstruating women is about 4.0, rising to 4.5 during menstruation.
+Good bacteria, such as Lactobacillus acidophilus, produce an acidic environment.
+When the pH is slightly above 4.5, Candida shifts from a mild yeast form to a more virulent, infection-causing form.10

-A healthy hormone balance helps to maintain a healthy vaginal pH.
+A balanced hormone level helps maintain a healthy vaginal pH.

 Iron Deficiency Anemia

-Some research suggests that iron deficiency anemia shifts the balance of the two arms of the immune system.
+Some research suggests that iron-deficiency anemia shifts the balance between the two arms of the immune system.
 It moves you away from Th1 (the microbe-killing portion) and toward Th2 (the allergy portion).
-This means that your immune system defenses don’t work as well to kill the yeast.
-And, you are more prone to allergies.8
+This means your immune system’s defences don’t work as well at killing the yeast.
+And you are more prone to allergies.8

 Anti-fungal resistance

-The more you have to use anti-fungal treatment, the more opportunity for the yeast to develop a resistance to it.
-The treatment works initially to reduce the yeast numbers, but only temporarily.
-However, if some of the yeast is resistant to the treatment, they can bounce back as soon as the treatment is complete.
+The more antifungal treatment you use, the greater the opportunity the yeast has to develop resistance to it.
+The treatment initially reduces yeast numbers, but only temporarily.
+However, if some yeast is resistant to the treatment, it can bounce back as soon as it is complete.

 Changes in vaginal pH throughout the menstrual cycle